tmryan/inQ/README.md

 # inQ
 inQ is a simple game engine project that I decided to create over the 2016 summer break.
 I am passionate about games as well as solving problems and, fortunately for me, game engines involve lots of both!
 So, this is the start of something awesome and I look forward to learning as much as I can.

+####Latest Update:
 Now that the fall semester has started, I need to refocus my efforts on school instead of this project.
 Below are some things I would like to get implemented in the future, but all timeframes are purely conjecture.

+####inQ_Test:
 I've added a zipped folder with inQ_Test.jar and all the required image files.
-There isn't any UI yet, the movement doesn't feel great, and the FPS is lower than I would like, but feel free to check it out!
+There isn't any UI yet, the movement doesn't feel great, and the FPS is lower than I would like, but feel free to check it out [HERE](inQ_Test.zip)!
+Just download the zipped folder, extract, and double-click on inQ_Test.jar to launch the program.
+Right now it consists of a simple test of the systems I have implemented so far.
+In the future I will expand it to include a UI layer and other features.

 ###ToDo
 ######Timeframe: hopefully I will find some time during school for these